functorz-tech/momen_doc/deployment/seo.md

 ![](<../.gitbook/assets/seo/seo0.png>)

-### Global Configuration
+### Global Settings

 This part of the configuration will affect all pages of the Project.

-#### 1. Select Rendering Mode
+#### 1. Rendering Pattern

 ![](<../.gitbook/assets/seo/seo1.png>)

-Rendering mode refers to the timing and method of rendering pages, directly affecting the performance and SEO of all pages.
-Momen offers three modes:
+Rendering patterns refers to the timing and method of rendering pages, directly affecting the performance and SEO of all pages.
+Momen offers three patterns:

-* Client-Side Rendering (CSR): Pages are rendered in the browser, resulting in slow initial load speed and poor SEO performance.
+* **Client-Side Rendering (CSR)**: Pages are rendered in the browser, resulting in slow initial load speed and poor SEO performance.

-* Server-Side Rendering (SSR): Pages are rendered on the server and then sent to the browser, resulting in fast initial load speed and better SEO performance.
+* **Server-Side Rendering (SSR)**: Pages are rendered on the server and then sent to the browser, resulting in fast initial load speed and better SEO performance.

-* Static Site Generation (SSG): All pages are rendered and saved on the server when the Project is published.
+* **Static Site Generation (SSG)**: All pages are rendered and saved on the server when the Project is published.
 When requested, the pre-generated pages are accessed directly.
 This eliminates the rendering step, resulting in very fast initial load  speed and excellent SEO performance.

 |        | Client-Side Rendering (CSR)                 | Server-Side Rendering (SSR)                   | Static Site Generation (SSG)                             |
 | ------ | --------------------------- | ----------------------------- | --------------------------------------- |